 New tools and tasking up to 2050

 Setting down the new standards does not mean that our work is done.
-In order to be able to apply the new standards, the central government is developing an instrument, together with the district water boards, to assess the safety of the dykes, dunes and dams once every 12 years in accordance with the new method.
-The new assessment method works from coarse to fine: simple wherever it is possible and detailed wherever it is necessary.
+In order to be able to apply the new standards, the central government is developing regulations and instruments – in consultation with the district water boards – with which the managing authorities can assess the safety of the dykes, dunes and dams.

 Integrated River Management Programme